rob-luke/Neuroimaging.jl/README.md

 ## Description

 This package includes low level processing functions (filtering, referencing, statistics etc).
-It also includes types for various EEG measurments (ASSR, ABR etc) and wrapper functions to process these files using the lower level functions.
+It also includes types for various EEG measurments (SSR, ABR etc) and wrapper functions to process these files using the lower level functions.

 ## Example